About Criteria Cognitive Aptitude Test (CCAT)

 Our Opinion on Publishers

-- AptitudeTests.org: Excellent preparation really resembling the official CCAT, thus allowing candidates to train in the best possible way.
+- PsychometricTests.uk: Excellent preparation pack resembling the official CCAT, thus allowing candidates to train in the best possible way.

-The advice of CCATPracticeTest.com: Use all the resources available and practice as much as possible.
-We recommend you to combine two of the preparations in order to optimize your training.
-The AssessmentDay PDF could be useful before you buy one or more tests from AptitudeTests.org simulations, which will allow your complete preparation and assured success.
-You can also purchase the 7-day license of JobTestPrep at the price of £39 which is recommended especially if your exam is a few days away.
+Use all the available resources and practice as much as possible.
+We recommend you combine two of the preparation packs in order to optimize your training experience.
+Our free PDF simulation is useful before you buy one or more tests from JobTestPrep and PsychometricTests.uk simulations, which will allow to best prepare and maximize your chances of success.
+You can also purchase JobTestPrep's 7-day license of at the price of £39 which is recommended especially if your exam is a few days away.

-Do you know of any other sources of preparation for CCAT?
-We would be happy to receive your information about these sources at the following email address: email@example.com
+Do you know any other CCAT preparation sources?
+We would greatly appreciate receiving any information about these sources via the following email address: email@example.com

-Looking for free examples of CCAT's different kind of questions?
+Looking for free examples of the CCAT's different kind of questions?

 Do I Have to Answer All the Questions?

 It is not mandatory to answer all the CCAT's questions.
-The main obstacle and difficulty of the CCAT results in the very limited duration of the test in relation to the number of questions.
+The main obstacle and difficulty of the CCAT is the very limited duration of the test relative to the number of questions.
 In fact, you only have an average of 18 seconds per question.
-This limit is not complicated to follow at the beginning of the test, when solving the first questions, but as the level of the test gradually increases, each new question requires more reflection and therefore more time to be resolved.
+This limit does not feel challenging at the beginning of the test whilst solving the first questions, but dues to the fact that the level of the test increases gradually, each new question requires more reflection and therefore more time to be resolved.
 Concentrate on the questions you can easily answer.
 If you are stuck on a question, guess, and pass onto the next one.

 Can I Use a Calculator during CCAT?

-The calculator is not allowed for the CCAT.
-The questions of numerical reasoning require just a basic mental calculus level and therefore no advanced specific knowledge in the field of mathematics is needed.
+Using a calculator is not allowed during the CCAT.
+The numerical reasoning questions require only basic mental calculus abilities and therefore no advanced specific knowledge in the field of mathematics is needed.